Profess0ro/Badminton_fictipnal_club/TESTING.md

 <h2>Sign up page</h2>
 <img src="readme/testing/html10.png"><br>
-Here it seems to be some error with the generated tags in signup.html Can´t find where I can change this and as visualised in the image below, all elements seems to be there.
+Here it seems to be some error with the generated tags in signup.html Can´t find where I can change this and as shown in the image below, all elements seems to be there.
 <img src="readme/testing/html11.png"><br>
 <h2>Log in profile page</h2>
 <img src="readme/testing/html12.png"><br>